marklogic-community/RunDMC/README.md

 The info command shows you the properties as Roxy sees them.

-If you want to change the ports, the admin password, or other properties for your laptop, do so by creating a deploy/local.properties file.
-Copy any properties you wish to change into deploy/local.properties and set the values as you'd like.
-Do not check this file in; this file is used for localized configuration changes.
+If you want to change the ports, the admin password, or other properties for your local environment, do so by creating a `deploy/local.properties` file.
+You can create this file directly, or by setting the login credentials:

+    $ ./ml local credentials

+Once you have a `deploy/local.properties` file you can edit it as needed.
+Copy any properties you wish to change from `deploy/build.properties` into `deploy/local.properties`, and set the values as needed.
+Do not check this file in: this file is used for local configuration changes only.

 If you change the ports, you will also need to create src/config/server-urls-local.xml.
 This file is also not to be checked in.
 You can copy the host/@type="local" example from server-urls.xml.
 Both files will be loaded (if present), and the -local version will take precedence if present.

 ### Bootstrapping